 ”In the UK over the last twenty years, the incidence of common allergic diseases has trebled, giving this country one of the highest rates of allergy in the world.
 In any one year, 12 million people in the UK (one-fifth of the population) are now likely to be seeking treatment for allergy.”

-The AlliApp health tracker was created to help meet this unmet need:
+AlliApp health and food diary was created to help meet this unmet need.

 “Despite the epidemic proportions of the disease, the health service is failing to meet the most minimal standards of care.
 Allergy: the unmet need shows clearly that there are far too few specialist allergists to meet the needs of the population.”